thanksmister/voice-panel-android/README.md

 ### Installation

-You can download and install the latest release from the [release section](https://github.com/thanksmister/voice-panel-android/releases) or if you prefer, install the application from the [Google Play store] (https://play.google.com/store/apps/details?id=com.thanksmister.iot.voicepanel).
+You can download and install the latest release from the [release section](https://github.com/thanksmister/voice-panel-android/releases) or if you prefer, install the application from the [Google Play store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.voicepanel).

 ## Assistant Setup